This tutorial shows how to estimate parameters of a single-input single-output (SISO) Simulink® model from measured input and output (I/O) data.

 After estimating the parameters, analyze the results using the experiment plot and the plot for expected cost.

 The data simulated using the estimated parameter values agree better with the measured data than when the parameter limits were not specified.

 After estimating model parameters, validate the model using another data set (validation data).
 A good match between the simulated response and the validation data indicates that you have not overfitted the model.

 To validate the estimated parameters using a validation data set:

 Create a new experiment to use for validation.
 Name it

 ValidationData.
 Import the validation I/O data,

 time2 in the

 experiment.
-To do this, in the Parameter Estimation tool, in the Experiments
+To do this, in the Parameter Estimator, in the

 ValidationData and select